pstaender/neo4jmapper/README.md

 Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user.
 Ready to use in  webbrowsers or on nodejs.

-**Neo4jMapper works with Neo4j v2** - there will be no support for earlier versions than v2 because the label feature is essential for the mapping.
+**Neo4jMapper is Beta and works with Neo4j v2+** - there will be no support for earlier versions than v2 because the label feature is essential for the mapping.

 ## How to use

+To reduce code, the following examples are written in CoffeeScript.
+But neo4jmapper is also made for use "native" JavaScript.

 ### Installation